askST: How powerful is an MC and how should doctors respond to those who may be faking an illness?

 One reason for the MC is to give a sick person adequate time to rest and fight an infection.
 Staying away from the workplace or school during this time also limits the spread of contagious diseases, such as the common cold, influenza, stomach flu, chickenpox and Covid-19.

-Patients may request for MCs to be issued for a slightly longer period, which may be granted by the doctor should it be medically reasonable.
+Patients may request that MCs be issued for a slightly longer period, which may be granted by the doctor should it be medically reasonable.

 3. How should doctors respond to possible malingerers?